13 Best Animal Charities to Support in 2025

 As soon as you incorporate your organization, you’ve taken on a sacred responsibility to do right by the animals you help – and your donors.
 This means you must abide by the law.
 Charities engaging in rescue and shelter activities must be aware of animal protection and welfare laws.

-For example, accepting animals in your shelter must be done ethically.
-Your nonprofit must have a system to track each animal and report their status from the time they’re admitted.
-Additionally, you must properly ensure each animal you admit has reliable treatment and care.
+For example, your nonprofit must have a system to track each animal and report their status from the time they’re admitted to ensure ethical treatment.
+Additionally, you must provide reliable treatment and care to each animal you admit.

-If you need expert advice, don’t be afraid to hire a consultant or lawyer to ensure you’re doing everything correctly.
+If you need expert advice, don’t be afraid to hire a consultant or lawyer to make sure you’re doing everything correctly.

 Additionally, share your short-term goals and your desired impact with your supporters.
 Ask for their feedback and support in making them come true.